czhangy/UCLA-Core/Upper-Divs/CS-111/notes.md

   - Scheduling Can Get Complicated
     - There's no right answer, only trade-offs
     - We haven't talked about multiprocessor scheduling yet
-    - We'll assume symmetric multiprocessing
+    - We'll assume symmetric multiprocessing (SMP)
       - All CPUs are connected to the same physical memory
       - The CPUs have their own private cache (at least the lowest levels)
   - One Approach is to Use the Same Scheduling for All CPUs